 Key Issue:

-In Ajitsinh Chehuji Rathod vs State of Gujarat & Anr., the main controversy arose over the negation of presumptions regarding bonafide of the signatures on the dishonoured cheques.
-The accused, Mr Rathod, sought to challenge the dishonour of the cheque and argued that the signatures on the cheque were forged while urging him to produce expert handwriting to defend himself.
+In Ajitsinh Chehuji Rathod vs State of Gujarat & Anr., the main controversy arose over the negation of presumptions regarding the bona fide of the signatures on the dishonored cheques.
+The accused, Mr Rathod, sought to challenge the dishonor of the cheque and argued that the signatures on the cheque were forged, while urging him to produce expert handwriting to defend himself.

 Supreme Court’s Ruling:

-A drastic judgment was delivered on 29 Jan 2024 when the Supreme Court held that the accused has to prove that the signatures on a dishonoured cheque are forged.
-The Court further clarified that in as much as the accused has the onus to prove the forged signature, you must provide the appropriate defence evidence to prove the same.
+A drastic judgment was delivered on 29 January 2024 when the Supreme Court held that the accused has to prove that the signatures on a dishonored cheque are forged.
+The Court further clarified that since the accused has the onus to prove the forged signature, you must provide the appropriate defense evidence to prove the same.
 The court also clarified that the court is not under any duty to help the accused look for evidence for their side.

 In this case, the appellant had also sought to have the cheque forwarded to the trial court for handwriting examination but was declined.
 After this, he went to the higher instances and all of them refused him to adduce further evidence.
-The Supreme Court supported these decisions by saying that it was not the responsibility of the court to assist the accused to gather evidence after the case has been called for determination.
+The Supreme Court supported these decisions by saying that it was not the responsibility of the court to assist the accused in gathering evidence after the case had been called for determination.

 The Supreme Court noted that the accused should have taken steps during the trial to challenge the signature’s authenticity, such as by obtaining certified copies of specimen signatures from the bank and requesting the court to compare them.
 The accused did not raise this point in the trial and therefore the Court had no reason to allow new evidence on appeal.